MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/directx-add-features.md

 ---
 title: Add features to DirectX games
-description: Add features to your DirectX game. ms.assetid: 78e17048-a4a5-47d3-b250-19375b6f186c ms.date: 02/08/2017
+description: Learn how to use DirectX and XAML to build UI interfaces, add controls, and handle screen rotation in your DirectX games. ms.assetid: 78e17048-a4a5-47d3-b250-19375b6f186c ms.date: 02/08/2017 ms.topic: article
-ms.topic: article